slowernews/wisdom-tldr/README.md

 Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.

 understand the problem (what is the priority) -> visualize a solution, come out with a plan -> overcomunicate -> adapt to win (the enemy has always a vote

+choose the plan with more options. the one that lets you change plan.

+search for actionable steps
 -->